V0lk3n/V0lk3n.github.io/writeup/ByuCTF-2023/ByuCTF2023-WriteUp.md

     return jsonify(response), 200
 ```

-As we can see, the code is really well documented.
+As we can see, the code is really well commented.
 So let's repeat what this part of code does based on the comment.

 ```
 # It's a POST request against the path "/api/register"